deployment-gap-model-education-fund/deployment-gap-model/docs/data-warehouse/acp__private__projects.md

 # acp__private__projects

 This private warehouse table contains the most recent ACP project snapshot and operational characteristics about those projects.
-It is updated irregularly in an ad-hoc manner and is used to augment the EIA data to provide a view of projects that are currently operational.
+It is updated irregularly in an ad-hoc manner and is used to augment the EIA data to provide a view of projects that are planned or existing.
+Data is cleaned and transformed into a uniform schema including adding a unique identifier for each project.

 ## Table Details